Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Acknowledgements

 \section{Acknowledgements}

-The authors express their gratitude to Dr. Sadid Hassan for engaging in several discussions and providing valuable feedback on the paper’s content.
+The authors express their gratitude to Dr. Sadid Hassan for engaging in several discussions and providing valuable feedback on this work.
 This study represents independent research conducted by the authors and does not necessarily represent the views or opinions of any organizations.